tinyunit/tinyunit/README.md

 ## How to use it

-This is a minimal test suite written with tinyunit (named with readme_sample.c):
+This is a minimal test suite written with tinyunit (named with tinyunit_readme_sample.c):

   #include "tinyunit.h"